danwing/cidfi/draft-wing-cidfi.md

 The document is a generic framework that would function in any network deployment.
 This framework can be leveraged by any transport protocol (see {{extending}}).
 To illustrate the framework's applicability this document focuses on QUIC transport.

+The design supports multiple CIDFI and QUIC implementations on one host (i.e., by several applications), cellular devices providing IP connectivity to other devices (see {{Section 3 of ?RFC7649}}), multiple CIDFI-aware network elements (e.g., Wi-Fi and an ISP network), hosts behind one or more IPv4 NATs or other IP translation technologies, and DOCSIS and 5G networks.

 # Overview

 This document defines CIDFI (pronounced "sid fye") which is a system